 Calculate NAV with income distribution

-Income Distribution is calculated integrated in NAV processing.
+Income distribution is calculated as a part of NAV processing.

 The calculation